-I research the boundary between redundant and distributed structures in the architecture of language.
-My research is grounded in traditional qualitative linguistics (typology and description) using mathematical and formal models to make explicit the assumptions and practices of these approaches.
-I research language from an evolutionary perspective in which grammar is an emergent property of broader cognitive principles.
-Linguistics is fundamentally an empirical endeavour and I work with data primarily drawn firsthand from fieldwork in the region east of Merauke in West Papua (Indonesian Papua), specifically the Yam language groups of Kanum and Yei.
+I research the limits, emergence and maintenance of linguistic complexity.
+Currently, I am working on this problem with respect to functional overlap within the structure of words mainly in the languages of southern New Guinea.
+My research is grounded in traditional qualitative linguistics (typology and description) enhanced with mathematical models to make explicit the assumptions and practices of these approaches.
+I see linguistics as an empirical science and I work with data primarily drawn firsthand from fieldwork embedded within community-directed language documentation.

 Along with Rachel Nordlinger, I organise the New Fields for Morphology Workshop which seeks to bring together linguists working on morphological theory and those with new and exciting data.

 My previous project was a typology of distributed exponence where I am examined the boundaries of redundant structures in morphology across languages from around the world.
 Funded by the British Academy.
 [NF160104]